Photo by Leeca Desforges

 "You know what?
 I'm actually at work now and—"

 "No problem.
 I'll give you a number to call.
 Have a pen?"

 "I do."
 It was a lie.
 A minor one because she was certain she could find one in seconds.
 Ah, there, her translucent roller ball, which unfortunately picked that moment to die.
 By the time she found a replacement the voice on the line had finished rattling off the number.
 Could you repeat that?
 It was all she had needed to say.
-But the part of her that was still leery made her hesitate a second too long.
+But the part of her still leery made her hesitate a second too long.

 So what?
 Back to work.
 Stephanie and her sidekicks—they were known as Mooks—were laughing heartily.
 The main Mook had just done a dead-on imitation of Arnold Schwarzenegger.
 Lillian hunched over the work board and returned to sketching a row of cabinets, which needed to look efficient, modern, and entirely asexual.
 The grain lines, just like the grain of the actual product, should not make you think "real hardwood"—suggesting expense—nor should they look entirely tacky.
 In her art student days at State this had not been her dream.

 "So the call was about a psychology experiment?" asked Phil, her husband, sitting across the table at Italian Colors of Oakland.

 "That's what they said.
 I never wrote down the number so I guess I'll never know."